-Health Assessment/Sports Physical Statement: A current health assessment/sports physical statement, within one (1) year of registration, is required for children fifth (5th) grade and under.
-If a current health assessment/sports physical statement is not available at registration, it is to be completed within 30 days of enrollment.
-Health Assessments Statements are good for three (3) years, as long as the child does not have any major health status changes.
-Sports Physicals are valid for one year from the date signed by the doctor.
+Health Assessment/Sports Physical Statement: A current health assessment/sports physical statement, within one (1) year of registration, is required for children enrolled in a childcare program or youth sport.
+If a current health assessment/sports physical statement is not available at registration, it is to be completed 30 days from the start of childcare or by the first sports practice.
+Health Assessments/Sports Physical Statements are good for three (3) years, as long as the child does not have any major health status changes.

-Well baby exams or school athletic physicals can be used in place of the health assessment if dated, signed and stamped by the health care provider and parent within one year.
+Well baby exams or school athletic physicals can be used in place of the health assessment if dated, signed and stamped by the health care provider and must accompany the CYS Health Assessment Sports Physical Statement completed and signed by the parent/ guardian.
+Once the physical expires the new health assessment must be on the CYS Health Assessment Sports Physical form.
 Children/youth participating only in the middle school/teen program and SKIES Unlimited programs are exempt from this requirement.
 Tricare or other health insurance organizations will only authorize and pay for one child/youth health/sports physical assessment per calendar year.